 The core network topology shall not be directly exposed to the locally deployed UPF through N4 interface.

-The SeGW shall hide the 5GC topology so that the core network entity address information (such as IP addresses of SMF etc.) are not inadvertently exposed to the locally deployed UPF.
+The SeGW hide the 5GC topology so that the core network entity address information (such as IP addresses of SMF etc.) are not inadvertently exposed to the locally deployed UPF.

 6.4.2.3 Signalling message filtration

-The Security Gateway shall supports to discard malformed signalling messages sent from the locally deployed UPF through N4 interface over the trust boundary according to 3GPP specifications.
+The Security Gateway supports to discard malformed signalling messages sent from the locally deployed UPF through N4 interface over the trust boundary according to 3GPP specifications.

-The Security Gateway shall supports to block messages with wrong NF types sent from the locally deployed UPF through N4 interface over the trust boundary according to 3GPP specifications.
+The Security Gateway supports to block messages with wrong NF types sent from the locally deployed UPF through N4 interface over the trust boundary according to 3GPP specifications.

 The Security Gateway supports the rate-limiting functionalities to defend itself and core network NFs against excessive or overload signalling messages of N4 interface.